te-online/timemanager/README.md

 - Add basic print stylesheet for reports
 - Add Portuguese translation (thanks to @vascocb)
 - Clean up some older PHP code and add more type information (still tons to do, though...)
-- Respect locale (short locale) when formatting dates and times
+- Respect locale (short locale) when formatting dates and times in JS / Svelte components

 ### 0.1.8 Beta, 24.
 February 2021
 - Bump compatibility to Nextcloud 21